wduandy/vuemastery-dl/README.md

 # PR
-Please put new video links to the data folder to help others, If you still have access to videos
+Please put new video links to the data folder to help others, If you still have access to the videos